alukosdev/ccsp/laws/privacy-shield.md

 # Privacy Shield

 !!!warning
-On July 16, 2020, the Court of Justice of the European Union issued a judgment declaring as “invalid” the European Commission’s Decision (EU) 2016/1250 of 12 July 2016 on the adequacy of the protection provided by the EU-U.S. Privacy Shield.
+<span id="rev1"></span>On July 16, 2020, the Court of Justice of the European Union issued a judgment declaring as "invalid" the European Commission’s Decision (EU) 2016/1250 of 12 July 2016 on the adequacy of the protection provided by the EU-U.S. Privacy Shield.
 As a result of that decision, the EU-U.S. Privacy Shield Framework is no longer a valid mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States.
-That decision does not relieve participants in the EU-U.S. Privacy Shield of their obligations under the EU-U.S. Privacy Shield Framework.
+That decision does not relieve participants in the EU-U.S. Privacy Shield of their obligations under the EU-U.S. Privacy Shield Framework.[[1]](#ref1)
+!!!

+!!!
-On March 25, 2022, the Privacy Shield's replacement, the Trans-Atlantic Data Privacy Framework, was finally announced.
+On March 25, 2022, the Privacy Shield's replacement, the [Trans-Atlantic Data Privacy Framework](/laws/tadp.md), was finally announced.
 !!!

 ## Acronyms, Abbreviations, and Initialisms